Flickdm/tianocore-wiki.github.io/build-tooling/build-workflows/How-to-Build-With-Stuart.md

 You can also simply delete the other plugin directories so they are not discovered.
 You can then test with the remaining plugins and then use git to restore the deleted plugin directories back when done testing.

-For example, to only test with the <code>SpellCheck</code> plugin, delete every other plugin folder from [.pytool/Plugin](https://github.com/tianocore/edk2/tree/master/.pytool/Plugin) in your workspace.
+For example, to only test with the `SpellCheck` plugin, delete every other plugin folder from [.pytool/Plugin](https://github.com/tianocore/edk2/tree/master/.pytool/Plugin) in your workspace.

 Run the command to only perform CI checks: